Convergence of jump processes with stochastic intensity to Brownian motion with inert drift: Markov Processes with Memory

-Some well known facts of Poisson processes have analogous results, which we list below, for Poisson processes with stochastic intensities. \begin{lemma} Let $N_1, N_2$ be two independent point processes with stochastic intensities $\ld^1, \ld^2$ adapted to filtrations $\mc{F}^1, \mc{F}^2$ respectively.
+Some well known facts of Poisson processes have analogous results for Poisson processes with stochastic intensities, which we list below. \begin{lemma} Let $N_1, N_2$ be two independent point processes with stochastic intensities $\ld^1, \ld^2$ adapted to filtrations $\mc{F}^1, \mc{F}^2$ respectively.
 Then $N_1 + N_2$ is a point process with stochastic intensity $\ld^1 + \ld^2$, adapted to $\mc{F}_t := \sigma\left(\mc{F}^1_t, \mc{F}^2_t\right).$ \end{lemma} \begin{proof}[Sketch] The fact that $N_1, N_2$ are independent implies the two processes do not have common jumps, so that $(N_1, N_2)$ is a multivariate point process.
-The result follows from \cite[T15, Chapter II.2]{Bremaud}. \end{proof} \begin{lemma} Let $N_1$ be a point processes with stochastic intensity $\ld^1(t) \geq \ld$, almost surely, for some $\ld \in \R_+.$ Then we can enlarge the probability space to support a Poisson point process $N_2$ with constant intensity $\ld$ and a point process $N_3$ of stochastic intensity $\ld^3 = \ld^1 - \ld$ such that $N_3$ is independent of $N_2$ and $N_2 + N_3$ has stochastic intensity $\ld^1$. \end{lemma} \begin{remark} It is clear that one can generate a Poisson point process $N_2$ with constant intensity $\ld$ which is independent of $N_1$.
-Lemma \ref{ch3:SPPstochDom} could be generalized, however, we don't require this and sketch the proof only in the case when $N_2$ has constant intensity. \end{remark} \begin{proof}[Sketch] Enlarge the probability space to support two independent processes $N_2', N_3'$ where $N_2'$ is a Poisson point process of rate $\ld$ and $N_3'$ is a point process with stochastic rate $\ld^3 = \ld^1 - \ld.$ By Lemma \ref{ch3:SumDoublySPP}, $N_1 \dist N_2 + N_3$, and the processes are adapted to the filtration generated by $(N_1, N_2, N_3).$ \end{proof}
+The result follows from \cite[T15, Chapter II.2]{Bremaud}. \end{proof} \begin{lemma} Let $N_1$ be a point process with stochastic intensity $\ld^1(t) \geq \ld$, almost surely, for some $\ld \in \R_+.$ Then we can enlarge the probability space to support a Poisson point process $N_2$ with constant intensity $\ld$ and a point process $N_3$ of stochastic intensity $\ld^3 = \ld^1 - \ld$ such that $N_3$ is independent of $N_2$ and $N_2 + N_3$ has stochastic intensity $\ld^1$. \end{lemma} \begin{remark} It is clear that one can generate a Poisson point process $N_2$ with constant intensity $\ld$ which is independent of $N_1$.
+Lemma \ref{ch3:SPPstochDom} could be generalized to include more general lower bounds than a constant, however, we don't require this and sketch the proof only in the case when $N_2$ has constant intensity. \end{remark} \begin{proof}[Sketch] Enlarge the probability space to support two independent processes $N_2', N_3'$ where $N_2'$ is a Poisson point process of rate $\ld$ and $N_3'$ is a point process with stochastic rate $\ld^3 = \ld^1 - \ld.$ By Lemma \ref{ch3:SumDoublySPP}, $N_1 \dist N_2 + N_3$, and the processes are adapted to the filtration generated by $(N_1, N_2, N_3).$ \end{proof}